mealaud/mealaud.github.io/content/hobbies/writing/big-trees-and-small-acorns.md

 draft: False
 type:
 layout:
-summary: "I love acorns.
-Trees are cool too. ;)"
+summary: "I love trees and their children."
 ---

 When I would go to the gym in the fall,